Biomass (Biomass Monitoring Mission for Carbon Assessment)

 • On Feb.
 18, 2015, the ESA Member States gave the green light for the Biomass mission full implementation with a planned launch in 2020.
 21)

 • On April 29, 2016, ESA and Airbus Defence and Space UK signed a €229 million contract to build the next Earth Explorer: the Biomass satellite, due to begin its mission in 2021.
 22)

-The primary scientific objectives of the Biomass mission are to determine the distribution of above-ground biomass in the world forests and to measure annual changes in this stock over the period of the mission to greatly enhance our understanding of the land carbon cycle.
+The primary scientific objectives of the Biomass mission are to determine the distribution of above-ground biomass in the world forests and to measure annual changes in this stock throughout the mission to greatly enhance our understanding of the land carbon cycle.
 To achieve these objectives, the Biomass sensor will consist of a P-band (435 MHz) Synthetic Aperture Radar (SAR) in side-looking geometry with full polarimetric and interferometric capabilities.
 The main architectural elements of the Biomass mission are shown in Figure 2.
 23) 24) 25) 26) 27) 28) 29)

 Biomass will provide global maps of forest biomass stocks at a spatial resolution in the order of 4 ha, once a year over the life of the five-year mission.
-These maps will greatly improve on existing forest inventories and give vastly improved information for managing Earth’s forest resources.
+These maps will greatly improve existing forest inventories and give vastly improved information for managing Earth’s forest resources.

-Biomass will also provide maps of biomass change, which can be linked to disturbance, degradation, land-use change, forest growth.
+Biomass will also provide maps of biomass change, which can be linked to disturbance, degradation, land-use change, and forest growth.
 In addition, the full resolution of the instrument of around 0.25 ha will be used to detect deforestation; linking this to the coarser resolution maps of biomass will allow associated carbon losses to be estimated at scales commensurate with the processes of land-use change.
-The Biomass observation requirements have been derived from these high level objectives (Table 2).
+The Biomass observation requirements have been derived from these high-level objectives (Table 2).

 P-band full polarimetric interferometric SAR